jelle619/JelleZwie.rs/mkdocs/characters/docs/Dragon RP/Bluefire.md

 ### Sharp extravaganza
 Bluefire can use his sharp claws to deal out devastating attacks in battle.

+### Human form
+His human form allows him to disguise himself amongst the humans.
+He is able to use his draconic powers in this form, though they will be less powerful.
+Using them will expose some of his draconic features, making his disguise useless.

 ### Magic
 Bluefire is skilled in both fire and dark magic, the first one more so than the second one.
 Fire created by fire magic generally exerts the same blue colour as his fire breath.